FabioPINO/science-docs/index.md

 **Science Docs** is a collection of **projects**, **tutorials** and **study notes** that are the product of most of my passion that I have for life, Universe and everything else.
 They are aimed for explorers and experimenters who are willing to study scientific or engineering subjects with what Richard Feynman called *the pleasure of finding things out*.
 I have a dream that the PDFs will now enrich your journey through learning and discovery.

-### About me

-Hi, I'm Kamila.
-I am a PhD researcher at Université libre de Bruxelles.

-If you wish to contact me via mail, feel free to drop me a line at: `kamilazdybal@gmail.com`

 -----------------------

 # Objectif Morse